csust-sonie/TARGCN/Readme.md

 --mode : train or test
 --test_para : Specifies the name of the saved model parameter file

-To modify the hyperparameters you need to change the parameters in 'conf/PEMSD4.conf' and "PEMSD8.conf".
+To modify the hyperparameters of PEMSD4 you need to change the parameters in 'TARGCN/model/conf/PEMSD4.conf'.

 The code is associated with the following paper:
 Yun Song, Cong Jiang, Fan Wendong, Deng Zelin, Bai Xinke, "TARGCN: Temporal